Rounding Error Analysis of Linear Recurrences Using Generating Series: Relative Errors: The Toy Example Revisited

-considered in Section~\ref{sec:toy abs}, but now look at what happens when the computation is performed in floating-point arithmetic, using the observations made in Section~\ref{sec:fp}.
+considered in Section~\ref{sec:toy abs}, but now look at what happens when the computation is carried out in floating-point arithmetic, using the observations made in Section~\ref{sec:fp}.

-We assume binary floating-point arithmetic with unit roundoff~$u$, and consider the iterative computation of the sequence defined by~\eqref{eq:toy exact bis} with $c_{- 1} = 0$ and an some exactly representable initial value~$c_0$.
-The exact solution is $c_n = c_0 (n + 1)$, that is,
+We assume binary floating-point arithmetic with unit roundoff~$u$, and consider the iterative computation of the sequence defined by~\eqref{eq:toy exact bis} with $c_{- 1} = 0$ and (for simplicity) an exactly representable initial value~$c_0$.
+We have $c_n = (n + 1) c_0$, that is,

 The floating-point computation produces a sequence of approximations $\tilde{c}_n \approx c_n$ with $\tilde{c}_0 = c_0$.
 Using the standard model recalled in Section~\ref{sec:fp} and the fact that multiplication by~$2$ is exact, the analogue of the local estimate~\eqref{eq:toy fxp} reads